icon-project/community/guidelines/technical/software-development-guidelines.md

 A release that contains one or more breaking changes increases SemVer major.<br>
 A release that contains one or more `feat` commits increases SemVer minor.<br>
 A release that contains one or more `fix` commits increases SemVer patch.

+### Scope

+Scope is a section of the codebase, such as a package, as perceived by the person reading the changelog generated from commit messages.
+The list of supported scopes should be specified by the project.

 ### Body